 On November 8 2022, California voters overwhelmingly approved Prop 28: The Arts and Music in Schools Funding Guarantee and Accountability Act.
 Prop 28 establishes an annual funding stream for music and arts education in state-funded PK–12 public and charter schools by requiring the state to set aside an amount that equals 1% of the total funding already provided to schools each year.

-• Funding is estimated between $800 million and $1 billion a year, with the first allocation going out in the 2023 - 24 school fiscal year to local educational agencies (LEAs).
+• Funding is estimated between $800 million and $1 billion a year, with the first allocation going out in the 2023–24 school fiscal year to local educational agencies (LEAs).
 The distribution will be based on preschool and K–12 enrollment.
 Schools have three years to spend their yearly allocated funds.

 • Prop 28 funding must expand (i.e., supplement) arts education programs and not replace (i.e., supplant) existing funding for arts education programs.

 • At least 80 percent of the funds must be used to employ certificated or classified school employees to provide arts education.
 No more than 1 percent may be used for administration purposes.
 The remaining percentage can be used for a variety of arts education support including arts educational partnership programs.
-The California Department of education may provide waivers to 80 percent requirement “for good cause shown”.
+The California Department of education may provide waivers for the 80 percent requirement “for good cause shown”.

 • School Districts will allocate funds to eligible school sites in the amounts the California Department of Education calculates.
 Find funding results on the CDE page here.